-Clinical Pathologic Correlation Conference (CPCC): During this hour-long weekly conference, relevant medical history and clinical data of cases seen at Johns Hopkins and external institutions are presented and histopathologic findings are reviewed in detail with renal pathologists with the purpose of correlating clinical findings with renal histopathologic observations.
+Clinical Pathologic Correlation Conference (CPCC): During this hour-long conference, relevant medical history and clinical data of cases seen at Johns Hopkins and external institutions are presented and histopathologic findings are reviewed in detail with renal pathologists with the purpose of correlating clinical findings with renal histopathologic observations.

-Renal Disease Interest Group: This weekly to biweekly conference serves as a platform to present and discuss ongoing renal-related research throughout the Johns Hopkins Institution.
+Renal Disease Interest Group (RDIG): This weekly to biweekly conference serves as a platform to present and discuss ongoing renal-related research throughout the Johns Hopkins Institution.
 Participants are comprised of a multidisciplinary group of fellows and faculty members from nephrology and other divisions within the School of Medicine and trainees and faculty members from the Welch Center for Prevention, Epidemiology, and Clinical Research and the Johns Hopkins Bloomberg School of Public Health.
 This provides an opportunity for fellows and faculty alike to present and obtain thoughtful and productive input on proposed and ongoing research projects and enhances collaborations across disciplines.

 Lunch with the Professor: When external faculty members are presenting at Renal Grand Rounds, they are invited to have lunch with fellows, giving fellows the opportunity to informally interact with renowned leaders within the field of nephrology.